open-sesame-escape/open-sesame-escape.github.io/content/puzzles/hidden-messages/capital-letters.md

 weight: 20
 thumbnail: "capital-letters.png"
 summary: "The capital letters in the message don't follow grammar.
-That's because they spell out a message."
+That's because they spell out a secret."
 ---

 Instead of [highlighting letters](../highlight-letters) using a change in